Wyoming

 Last Reviewed: July 2019

 No policy is in place or proposed.
-However, the Wyoming State Energy Office has a program for local governments which would include an energy audit and retrofits as described in the audit.
-The intent of this program is to retrofit existing buildings to maximize energy savings and create sustainable reduction in energy usage.
-A tracking system is being developed to calculate energy savings from these improvements.
-The program covers both audit and improvements on a cost share basis.
+However, the Wyoming State Energy Office has an energy savings program that targets public facilities.
+The intent of this program is to retrofit existing buildings to maximize energy savings and create a sustainable reduction in energy usage.
+The program pays for both an energy audit and the cost of energy efficiency improvements on a cost share basis.

 No policy in place or proposed